 And thousands and thousand later . . . could there be too much of a good thing?
 Expanding access to public art is critical but what happens when it leaps out of the organizer’s control?

-The problem is no different than what we face now with information – except that the challenge of filtering is limited to our screens.
+The problem may be no different than what we face now with information – except that the challenge of filtering is limited to our screens.
 With augmented reality, filtering will become a spatial and environmental concern in our everyday lives.
 And right now, we’re nowhere close to even understanding the problem, much less coming up with a solution.

 Download 4th Wall for iOS or Android and take a glimpse of where we’re headed in the future.